DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 ![image](https://github.com/DelroyGayle/manx-airlines-booking-system-p4/assets/91061592/fbc27496-dd50-4c38-b1d7-b9b1eeeb5918)

-**Every Booking has its own unique PNR**

-Note: the user has the option to *Cancel* proceeding with the Booking
 </details>

    ---

 ### Search Bookings

+Note: the Search option is *case-insensitive* <br>
+Once the user has searched for the relevant booking, the user then has to click *View* to see the Booking

 <details>
 <summary>The user can search by PNR</summary>